Ibexian/scifi-nn/notes.md

                        path/to/my_model.hdf5 \
                        path/to/tfjs_target_dir
 ```
 Which is great in principle, but in practice it didn't work.
-There was an isue with my weights not loading into tensorflow (this turned out to be the same issue as below), but even once I got the loading to work the model initialization brought my browser to a crawl.
+There was an issue with my weights not loading into tensorflow (this turned out to be the same issue as below), but even once I got the loading to work the model initialization brought my browser to a crawl.

 ### There's got to be a better way!